 Major depression usually involves symptoms of having a low mood and no interest in usual activities most days for at least two weeks.
 These symptoms can vary from severe to mild and all the way to melancholic and psychotic.

 Bipolar disorder is characterised by major fluctuations in mood from depressed to manic and euphoric in a very short space of time.
 Because people experience bipolar disorder sometime feel energise and euphoric it can very hard to diagnose.

 There are many more types of depression such as seasonal (changes with seasons), Dysthymic disorder (symptoms are less intense but last longer) which is why sometimes it can be hard to tell if you are experiencing normal feeling of low mood or if you may be experiencing depression.

 The best way to judge for yourself is if it is affecting your life in a negative way.
-If this is the case it’s best to seek out professional help and talk to them so you can get the treatment that is right for your personal situation.
+If this is the case, it’s best to seek out professional help, so you can get the treatment that is right for your personal situation.
 This may just be something simple like getting enough exercise, reducing drug and alcohol intake, eating healthier or spending more time with friends and family.

-But then there are times when more comprehensive treatment such as Quantum Neuro Recoding (QNR), which is fast, effective drug free treatment with a 98% success rate in treating anxiety, depression and many other mental illnesses.
+But then there are times when more comprehensive treatment such as Quantum Neuro Recoding (QNR), a fast, effective, drug-free treatment with a 98% success rate* in treating anxiety, depression and many other mental illnesses, is required.

-For more information about Quantum Neuro Recoding or for a risk free initial consultation click here.
+For more information about Quantum Neuro Recoding, please click here.

 *Based upon a client self-assessment survey, results may vary from person to person